NHS vs Private Cataract Surgery: Understanding Your Options

 For patients with private medical insurance (Bupa, AXA, Aviva, WPA, Vitality, Cigna, Allianz), cataract surgery is usually covered under your policy — often including premium lens upgrades depending on your level of cover.
 K Vision Centre works directly with all major insurers to streamline the authorisation process.

-Self-funding patients at K Vision Centre benefit from transparent, all-inclusive pricing: standard cataract surgery from £2,750 per eye, premium lens options from £3,950 per eye.
+Self-funding patients at K Vision Centre benefit from transparent, all-inclusive pricing: standard cataract surgery from £3,150 per eye, with premium lens upgrades from £500 per lens.
 Interest-free finance is available.
 All follow-up care is included.

 Written by